 by Skinny Ms.

-You more than likely have a bag of carrots sitting in your refrigerator at this very moment, but if you don’t, you should.
+You more than likely have a bag of carrots sitting in your refrigerator at this very moment, and if you don’t, you should.
 Discover tasty ways to add this superfood to your meal plan with some of our best carrot recipes, and learn more about the health benefits of this healthful root below.

 3 REASONS TO GO COO COO FOR CARROTS:

 1. Carrots are an Excellent Source of Essential Vitamins

 “Raw carrots are very low in saturated fat and cholesterol.
 They are also a good source of Thiamin, Niacin, Vitamin B6, Folate and Manganese, and a very good source of dietary fiber, Vitamin A, Vitamin C, Vitamin K and Potassium.”
 (NutritionData.com)